lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 - The `msg.sender` calling the initial `universalReceiver(..)` function without any pad, MUST be 20 bytes.
 - The `msg.value` received to the initial `universalReceiver(..)` function, MUST be 32 bytes.

-The **UniversalReceiverDelegate** smart contract, can then understand the `msg.sender` and `msg.value` of the initial smart contract, or ignore the appended data.
+The **UniversalReceiverDelegate** smart contract can then understand the `msg.sender` and `msg.value` of the initial smart contract, or ignore the appended data.

 ## Rationale
-This is an abstraction of the ideas behind Ethereum [ERC223](https://github.com/ethereum/EIPs/issues/223) and [ERC777](https://eips.ethereum.org/EIPS/eip-777), that contracts are called when they are receiving tokens or other assets.
+This is an abstraction of the ideas behind [ERC223] and [ERC777], that contracts are called when they are receiving tokens or other assets.

 With this proposal, we can allow contracts to receive any information over a standardised interface.

-As this function is generic and only the send `typeId` changes, smart contract accounts that can upgrade its behaviour using the **UniversalReceiverDelegate** technique can be created.
-UniversalReceiverDelegate functionality COULD be implemented using `call`, or `delegatecall`, both of which have different security properties.
+As this function is generic and only the sent `typeId` changes, smart contract accounts that can upgrade its behaviour using the **UniversalReceiverDelegate** technique can be created.

+The UniversalReceiverDelegate functionality COULD be implemented using `call`, or `delegatecall`, both of which have different security properties.

 ## Implementation

-An implementation can be found in the [lukso-network/lsp-smart-contracts](https://github.com/lukso-network/lsp-smart-contracts/tree/develop/contracts/LSP1UniversalReceiver) repository.
+An implementation can be found in the [lukso-network/lsp-smart-contracts] repository.

 ### UniversalReceiver Example:

-After transfering token from `TokenABC` to `MyWallet`, the owner of `MyWallet` contract can know looking at the UniversalReceiver event emitted that the `typeId` is `_TOKEN_RECEIVING_HASH` and then he could look into the `data` to know the token sender address and the amount sent.
+After transfering token from `TokenABC` to `MyWallet`, the owner of `MyWallet` contract can know, by looking at the emitted UniversalReceiver event, that the `typeId` is `_TOKEN_RECEIVING_HASH`.

+Enabling the owner to know the token sender address and the amount sent by looking into the `data`.

 ```solidity
 // SPDX-License-Identifier: CC0-1.0